Devonte Hart Remains Missing, Investigators Piecing Together Timeline And Travel Route Prior To Hart Deaths

 — KATU News (@KATUNews) March 28, 2018

-Officials believe that the Harts were in Oregon on the morning of March 24, reaching the Fort Bragg, California area that evening.
-It is not known exactly when the Hart’s 2003 GMC Yukon went over the cliff in California, but it was found on March 26 and investigators note that Jen Hart was seen in a Fort Bragg grocery store on March 25.
+Officials believe that the Harts were in Oregon on the morning of March 24, reaching the Fort Bragg, California, area that evening.
+It is not known exactly when the Hart’s 2003 GMC Yukon went over the cliff in California, but it was found on March 26, and investigators note that Jen Hart was seen in a Fort Bragg grocery store on March 25.

 Investigators initially said that the incident involving Devonte and his family appeared to be an accident.
 However, the theory has changed as additional details emerge.
 The Oregonian notes that data from the GMC Yukon’s event data recorder has revealed that the SUV first came to a complete stop at the Route 1 pullout in Mendocino County.